effector/next/README.md

 ## Usage

+You can find example app at the [`apps/playground-app`](/apps/playground-app) - it contains both App Router and Pages Router usage examples in various cases.

 ### SIDs

 To serialize and transfer state of effector stores between the network boundaries all stores must have a Stable IDentifier - sid.